Focused on environmental stewardship ...

-Today, GRDA stewardship efforts are broad and comprehensive.
-The GRDA Ecosystems & Watershed Management Department spearheads efforts to balance the needs of all lake users, including fish and waterfowl, while also working to protect and enhance ecosystems.
+The GRDA Ecosystems & Watershed Management Department spearheads efforts to balance the needs of all water enthusiasts, including fish and waterfowl, while also working to protect and enhance ecosystems.
 One effort is Guard the Grand.
 Guard the Grand is an educational program with the goal of fostering an ethic of environmental stewardship in Oklahomans residing in watersheds that flow into Grand Lake.